Your Guide To Adult Vaccines

 Another at-risk group?
 People with diabetes.
 They're twice as likely as others to get hepatitis B, since their equipment can come into contact with infected blood, or they can contact the virus through breaks in their skin.
 The virus can also spread through improper reuse or sharing of glucose monitoring equipment, especially among people who live in long-term care facilities.

 The hepatitis B vaccine is recommended for all diabetics under 60 years of age.
-If you're diabetic and over age 60, the CDC recommends talking to your doctor about whether to get the vaccine, says Jeffrey Goad, a pharmacist and public health expert who is vice president of the National Foundation of Infectious Diseases.
+If you're diabetic and over age 60, the CDC recommends talking to your doctor about whether to get the vaccine, says Jefferey Goad, a pharmacist and public health expert who is vice president of the National Foundation for Infectious Diseases.

-Medha Munshi, MD, director of the Joslin Geriatric Diabetes Program at Beth Israel Deaconess Medical Center in Boston, says she typically recommends the vaccine for older diabetics who need insulin injections or fingersticks to monitor their blood glucose levels, especially if they live in a long-term care facility.
+Medha Munshi, M.D., director of the Joslin Geriatric Diabetes Program at Harvard Medical School in Boston, says she typically recommends the vaccine for older diabetics who need insulin injections or fingersticks to monitor their blood glucose levels, especially if they live in a long-term care facility.
 That's because Hepatitis B outbreaks have broken out in nursing homes and assisted living centers because of improper sterilization and infection control between patients.

 You should also consider the vaccine if you're traveling to a hepatitis B hot spot, which includes many countries in southeast Asia and Africa, EGoad says.